-Before getting into like terms and unlike terms, you should be able to distinguish what an algebraic term is?
+Before getting into like terms and unlike terms, one should be able to distinguish what an algebraic term is?
 You can understand this by using an example.
-9x + 4y²= 5 is an algebraic equation.
-It consists of 3 terms i.e. 9x, 4y² and 5.
+9x + 4y² = 5 is an algebraic equation.
+It consists of 3 terms, i.e. 9x, 4y² and 5.
 The first two terms consist of variables and 5 is a constant.
 9x + 4y² is an algebraic expression.
 It has two terms 9x and 4y².
-In this article, we are going to discuss the definition of like and unlike algebraic terms in Maths with more examples.
+In this article, you are going to learn the definition of like and unlike algebraic terms in Maths with more examples.

 What are Like Terms?

 In Algebra, the like terms are defined as the terms that contain the same variable which is raised to the same power.
 In algebraic like terms, only the numerical coefficients can vary.
 We can combine the like terms to simplify the algebraic expressions so that the result of the expression can be obtained very easily.

 For example, 4x + 10x is an algebraic expression with like terms.
 In order to simplify this algebraic expression, we can add the like terms.
 Thus, the simplification of the given expression is 14x.
 In the same way, you can perform all the arithmetic operations on the like terms.